 Medicaid Institutional Care Program (ICP): If the applicant desires Medicaid to pay for institutionalized care, such as nursing home care, must apply to the ICP Medicaid program in Florida and meet certain income and asset requirements.
 This is a less-well known program and can be a huge benefit for the elderly finding themselves facing exorbitant long term care expenses.
 Talk to your Medicaid planning attorney to discuss what steps are necessary for medicaid qualification.

 Florida Medicaid Waiver LTC Programs: the Medicaid Waiver programs have a waitlist, but are designed to provide in-home or services (or assistance paying an Medicaid approved ALF bill) to hold off the need for institutionalize care such as a nursing home.
 Your medicaid planning lawyer should be familiar with these programs as well.
 Medicaid Waiver programs are also referred to as home and community based services Medicaid or the State Managed Medicaid Long Term Care program.

 Medicare Savings Program: This program assists those currently receiving Medicare with paying their Medicare premiums (and sometimes copays and deductibles) depending on their income level.
-Medicare Savings Programs (MSP) eligibility criteria are only slightly looser than Medicaid Waiver or ICP eligibility.
-Because of this, when someone comes to us looking to become eligible for MSP, our elder care lawyers will instead explain why it makes more sense to seek a Medicaid Waiver benefits as well.
+Medicare Savings Programs, such as QMB - Qualified Medicare Beneficiary - eligibility criteria are only slightly looser than Medicaid Waiver or ICP eligibility.
+Because of this, when someone comes to us looking to become eligible for a Medicare Savings Program, our elder care lawyers will explain why it often makes more sense to seek Florida Medicaid Waiver benefits as well.

 Additional information on the variety of Florida Medicaid programs can be found at this link.